harryjoy/node-pcap-writer/README.md

 ```

 Here packetDataBuffer is [Buffer](https://nodejs.org/api/buffer.html) object of Node JS containig data of packet.
-Timestamp needs to be in seconds.
+Timestamp needs to be in usec.
 And then finally close it:

 ```javascript